nimish15shah/Arithmetic_Operators/README.md

 # Arithmetic_Operators

-Library contails verilog modules for parametric floating and fixed-point operators.
+The library contains verilog modules for parametric floating- and fixed-point operators.

 # Properties of Fixed-point operators:
 * Custom integer length and fraction length